 “I called you a few days before our scheduled time.
 You didn’t answer so I called your mother.
 She wasn’t with you at the time, and she had explained to me that your phone was trashed and you were getting a new one.
 But, my father—” She paused, her voice shaky and choked when she began again.
 “He passed away a few days ago.
 The funeral is tomorrow.
 I thought your mother would have told you.”

 “I’ll be there in thirty minutes.”
-With that Natsu hung up, and ran as fast as he could to the train station.
-He had barely made it in time, paid for his ticket and jumped on the train.
+With that, Natsu hung up and ran as fast as he could to the train station.
+He had barely made it in time, paid for his ticket, and jumped on the train before it left.
 He felt his motion sickness come out, but couldn’t be too bothered, because Lucy needed him so he needed to focus.

 He had showed up at her door and she had opened it looking like she was in pain.
 Natsu had immediately swept her up in a breathtaking hug.
 “I should’ve been here sooner.
 I’m so sorry.”